Maple Roasted Spaghetti Squash Recipe

 A simple spaghetti squash recipe that is easy to bake in the oven (or air fryer) and requires very little prep work.
 Enjoy as a wonderful fall or winter side dish!

 I’ve tried many savory spaghetti squash recipes, but this sweet maple roasted version may be the best one yet!
-It’s baked (or air fried) with a coating of pure maple syrup, butter, and brown sugar and roasted so you get delicious flavor baked into each bite.
+It’s baked (or air fried) with a coating of pure maple syrup, butter, and brown sugar, roasted in the oven so you get delicious flavor baked into each bite.

 This is a great fall recipe to make as a side dish for the family.
 It takes about 10 minutes to prep, then the oven or air fryer does the rest of the work!
 A simple side that will be your new favorite squash recipe.